 If travelling at night, scan the sides of the road for wildlife (this will also help you keep alert).
 Remember that animals such as Tasmanian devils are very hard to see against a black bitumen road, particularly when it is wet.

 Driving more slowly at night will give both you and the animal a better chance of avoiding a collision.
 Take note of wildlife warning signs.
 They are there to advise you of known 'hot spots'.
 Animals react differently to approaching cars and it is best to let the animal move off first before passing.
 In areas where the road is bordered by steep banks on either side, animals can often become trapped and unable to escape from approaching cars.
 Drive with special care in such areas.

 Don't throw any rubbish, including apple cores or other fruit and vegetable scraps from your car.
 This attracts wildlife to feed on the sides of roads, thereby increasing the risk of roadkill.

 In the case of an accident

 If you are unfortunate enough to hit an animal, please stop if it is safe to do so.
 The casualty may be able to be treated.
 Female marsupials very often have pouch young which can be saved.
 Injured and orphaned animals require special treatment.
-Keep the animal in a warm, dark place when transporting it and contact the Wildlife Management Branch of DPIW on 03 6233 6556.
+Keep the animal in a warm, dark place when transporting it and contact the Wildlife Management Branch of DPIPWE on 03 6165 4305.
 This number is also available for assistance out of hours and instructions are provided via a recorded message.